2024 NFL Draft: Day 1 recap of first-round picks

 The Bears and their long-suffering fans hope the 22-year-old phenom will finally bring them much-needed stability at the quarterback position, which has been in flux since the days of Jim McMahon in the 1980s.

 To make way for Williams, Chicago traded away quarterback Justin Fields last month to the Pittsburgh Steelers after the No. 11 pick in the 2021 draft failed to meet the lofty expectations that were set for him.
-The Bears also hold the No. 9 pick as they seek to transform their roster.
+The Bears also selected Washington wide receiver Rome Odunze with the No. 9 pick, as they seek to transform their roster.

 The draft, which is being held in Detroit, is one of the deepest in years at the quarterback, offensive tackle and wide receiver positions, in part due to the pandemic, which spurred many players to extend their college careers.
-As many as five quarterbacks could be taken off the board Thursday, along with up to nine offensive tackles.
+The theme of the first round was the run on quarterbacks.
+An unprecedented six of the first 12 picks were quarterbacks, an NFL draft record.
+No defensive players have yet been selected.

+Meanwhile, up to nine offensive tackles were expected to go off the board by end of day Thursday.

+The top of the draft went chalk, with quarterbacks as the first three selections.
+LSU's Jayden Daniels was taken No. 2 overall by the Washington Commanders, and the New England Patriots selected North Carolina's Drake Maye at No. 3 to replace former first round pick Mac Jones, who was traded to the Jacksonville Jaguars last month.

 Rounds two and three of the draft will be held Friday, and rounds four through seven on Saturday.